declan0872/retrieving-data-from-database/README.md

 # Retrieving Data from Database

-How to call a data from a SQL database use a PHP script and the parsing the data through JSON.
+How to call data from an SQL database using a PHP script and then parsing the data through JSON.

 ## Tech Specs